gopheracademy/gopheracademy-web/content/advent-2015/hydra-auth.md

 {"allowed": false}
 ```

-Wow that was a lot of copy pasting, but you made it!
+Wow!
+That was a lot of copy pasting, but you made it!
 You have used the primary features of Hydra.
-Obviously, this introduction did only scratch the surface and Hydra has many things to explore!
+Obviously, this introduction only scratches the surface and Hydra has many more things to explore!
-We at Ory hope that you enjoyed this tutorial and that you're going to give Hydra a try.
+The team at Ory hopes that you enjoyed this tutorial and that you're will give Hydra a try.
-Hydra is not stable yet but we're working hard on getting it there.
+Hydra is not stable yet and we're working hard to make it stable.
 If you encounter bugs, feel free to contact us on [GitHub](https://github.com/ory-am/hydra)!

 *I would like to thank [pathfinderlinden](https://www.flickr.com/photos/pathfinderlinden/7161293044/) for providing the original logo image as cc-by.*